 I'd guess that it's bound to have occurred to the esquires, too, which means it's gotten to Heth's ears as well.
 What does she think about that?
 Does she give any credence to it, given Andrahar's obvious dislike of her?
 (Which may partly depend, I suppose, on when/if she knows of Andra/Boromir or not.)
 Does it affect how she thinks about Imrahil, or does she consider it none of her business, she's not marrying him anyway, etc.?

 OK, yes, trying to drag some attention back to Hethlin and Silver Swan. *g*

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter nine seven seven two as a four place number.
+In the field marked validation number, enter nine three three one as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved

 Software & Design © 2003 - 2018 Michael G Kellner All Rights Reserved